tahama/scrapbookq/README.md

 **Q: How to help the author?**

 Stars for this project on [github](https://github.com/tahama/scrapbookq) and [Firefox](https://addons.mozilla.org/firefox/addon/scrapbookq) is good enough.
-And if you're a millionaire, just do what you like.
+And if you're a millionaire, just do what you like and familiar.